TanGentleman/TanTan/Issues.md

 Features Added:
 - Add generate token to test_setup.py
 - Logic for adding smart config strings like <config curie -d> or <config davinci 400> to the function interactive_chat()
-- Add cache variables to store engine/token/history
+- Add cache variables to store current engine/token/history
 - Expanded 'tanman' command documentation
 - Be able to save current convo to conversation.txt at any time.
+- Tidies up clipboard manipulation, allowing for powerful use in copying and pasting, without spaces or newlines being annoying

 Bugs Squashed:
 - Slow_Status needs to always apply, even if 'config arg' string shortcut used
 - Pesky bugfix for empty string response not storing original prompt in history
 - Filename from CLI arg sanitized in Downloader.py
+- Empty string response not handled currectly (Changed response string to same delimiter as logs)

 To-Do List:
 - Make all non-responses “continue” in the while loop.